Gerjan77/SARS-COV-2/.github/ISSUE_TEMPLATE/test-report.md

 ### Test Report

 Describe your testing platforms, App *version*, Tested functionality and Result (fail/success/not done).
 See in ' Planning ' what to test.
+Describe any funny things you had to do to produce ' success '

 ### Tested Platforms (at least two)